Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 2. To actually perform the request to create the instance, we need to add a client.
 Refer to [the consume documentation](/app/development/api/consume#implement-the-client) to see an example of how such a client can be added to the application.
-A soothing name for the client used in this context can be i.e. `AppInstantiationClient`.
+A soothing name for the client used in this context can be f.ex. `AppInstantiationClient`.
 In addition to the instructions in the referenced documentation, our constructor needs additional configuration to the HttpClient.
 Add the following code the the constructor to add a subscription key to the header of the requests sent by the http client.
     ```csharp